-For example, last year card holders saw a 25% return on Amazon Ring products and Amazon Basics kitchenware, while in 2019, the best offer was a 25% return on Kindle e-readers.
-So if you have the card, you’ll want to check in regularly with CNN Underscored’s Amazon Prime Day 2021 Guide to keep up to date on this year’s offers.
+For example, over the past few years, card holders saw a 25% return on Amazon Ring products, Amazon Basics kitchenware and Kindle e-readers.
+So if you have the card, you’ll want to check in regularly with CNN Underscored’s Amazon Prime Day 2022 Guide to keep up to date on this year’s offers.

 Other year-round Amazon Prime Rewards Card perks

 The card’s 5% back on all purchases at Amazon and Whole Foods is great for those who do the bulk of their shopping at these two stores (though keep in mind that if you drop your Prime membership, the 5% back drops to 3% back).
 Plus, card holders also earn 2% back at restaurants, gas stations and drugstores.